awsdocs/aws-systems-manager-user-guide/doc_source/sysman-patch-patchgroups.md

 **Note**
 An instance can only be in one patch group\.

 After you create a patch group and tag instances, you can register the patch group with a patch baseline\.
 Registering the patch group with a patch baseline ensures that the instances within the patch group use the rules defined in the associated patch baseline\.
-For more information about how to create a patch group and associate the patch group to a patch baseline, see [Creating a patch group \(console\)](sysman-patch-group-tagging.md) and [Add a patch group to a patch baseline](sysman-patch-group-tagging.md#sysman-patch-group-patchbaseline)\.
+For more information about how to create a patch group and associate the patch group to a patch baseline, see [Working with patch groups](sysman-patch-group-tagging.md) and [Add a patch group to a patch baseline](sysman-patch-group-tagging.md#sysman-patch-group-patchbaseline)\.

 To view an example of creating a patch baseline and patch groups by using the AWS Command Line Interface \(AWS CLI\), see [Walkthrough: Patch a server environment \(AWS CLI\)](sysman-patch-cliwalk.md)\.
 For more information about Amazon EC2 tags, see [Tagging your Amazon EC2 resources](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/Using_Tags.html) in the *Amazon EC2 User Guide*\.